MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 ### Step 4.
 Consume the binding library

 The final step is to consume the Xamarin.iOS binding library in a Xamarin.iOS application.
-Create a new Xamarin.iOS project, add reference to the binding library, and activate Gigya Swift SDK.
+Create a new Xamarin.iOS project, add reference to the binding library, and activate Gigya Swift SDK:

 1. Create Xamarin.iOS project.
 You can use the **iOS > App > Single View App** as a starting point